braune-digital/nativescript-share-file/README.md

 ## Usage

 Info: Shared files should be in the `documents` path.
-Android is not stable yet.

 ```TypeScript
     import { ShareFile } from 'nativescript-share-file';